Browse articles

 Blog settings

-Go to Website > Blog > Settings to configure:
+Go to Website > Blog > Settings to configure.
+The page is organized into four sections.

-How many post cards appear on each listing page before pagination kicks in.
-8-12 is a good default — enough to give visitors choices without overwhelming them.
+• Posts per page — How many post cards appear on each listing page before pagination kicks in.
+Default is 10.
+8-12 is a good range — enough to give visitors choices without overwhelming them.

 Choose how featured images display on individual blog post pages: